BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 After his schooling, he became a "Privatdozent" at the University of Berlin.
 A Privatdozent is like a lecturer/professor.
-He was "the youngest person ever elected Privatdozent in the university's history in any subject"<sup>1</sup> at the University.
+He was "the youngest person ever elected Privatdozent in the university's history in any subject"<sup>1</sup>.
 "He [then] began writing nearly one major mathematics paper per month."<sup>1</sup>
 </p>